 Advantages of Plastic Pulleys and Sprockets

 Retlaw Industries produces the highest quality thermoplastic idler pulley wheels available.
 Our plastic pulleys and sprockets have been used in a variety of pulley system applications, from lawn and garden products to conveyor systems.
-But what are the advantages of buying plastic pulleys?
+But what are the full advantages of buying plastic pulleys?

 High Friction Resistance

 Retlaw’s plastic pulley and sprocket wheels are significantly lighter than their metal counterparts.
 The reduced weight of glass-reinforced nylon provides overall weight savings for any system.
 This weight savings is essential to a company’s bottom line, providing savings through shipping and installation costs.
-Plastics in general have a lower specific gravity than brass, aluminum, zinc, steel, or copper.
+Plastics in general have lower specific gravity than brass, aluminum, zinc, steel, or copper.
 The lighter plastic pulleys are easier to install and replace, if necessary.

 Plastic pulleys and sprockets also generate less inertia, resulting in lower energy requirements to function properly.